Subject9x/battleMETAL/README.md

 + Weapons have been modeled and are attached to units visibly.
 + Projectile models have also been made from scratch.
 + Particles and special effects have been written using Darkplaces particle system.
++ Completely new terrain textures with normal maps.

 ### Sound